-Newtown is an eclectic and vibrant inner city suburb of Sydney.
-With plentiful cafes catering to every taste, sitting and “people watching” will keep you busy when you’re not searching for the plentiful street art which is spread across the suburb.
+Newtown is an eclectic and vibrant inner-city suburb of Sydney.
+With plentiful cafes catering to every taste, sitting and “people watching” will keep you busy when you’re not searching for the plentiful street art that is spread across the suburb.

 Submission & photo by Leah Smileski, The Kid Bucket List

 Check out the other street art locations in Melbourne including Hosier Lane, Duckboard Place, and Union Lane.
 Take yourself on a self-guided Melbourne Street Art Tour! coolest street art